The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 He opened his eyes.

 He lay still.
-He thought about the angle of her neck when she cooked by the stove, and the weight of what she had not told him — something he could sense without being able to name — sat just beyond his reach in the dark.
+He thought about the angle of her neck when she cooked by the stove, and something he could sense without being able to name — something she had held back from him in the dark the night before he left — sat just out of reach.

 He turned on his side and waited for morning.